-If you’re working from home during the coronavirus outbreak, it can be easy to get caught up in your work and not take adequate breaks.
-Maybe you’re trying to get more done in less time, cramming a little extra work in, or the absence of colleagues makes you lose track of time.
+If you’re working from home during the Coronavirus outbreak, it can be easy to get caught up in your work and not take adequate breaks.
+Maybe you’re trying to get more done in less time, cramming a little extra work in, or the absence of coworkers makes you lose track of time.
 Either way, taking regular, brief diversions from your work makes you more productive overall.
-Try these tips to avoid the no-break work day.
+Try these tips to avoid the no-break workday.

 Schedule breaks as you would a meeting

-If you’re new to working from home, or your work days currently look different to what you’re used to, planning and scheduling your day is your new superpower.
+If you’re working from home and your workdays look different to what they used to, planning and scheduling your day is your new superpower.
 Spend a little time each morning or the night before allocating the time in your calendar to various tasks.
 Block out breaks for eating and exercise, the same way you would for conference calls and deadlines, to give them the priority they deserve.

 Set up a break station

-At work you may enjoy access to a tea room, garden or quiet space for your breaks.
+At work you may enjoy access to a tea room, garden, or quiet space for your breaks.
 In this same vein, create a designated space at home that is inviting and uncluttered.
-Have a favourite book, newspaper or magazine to hand so you’re less tempted to scroll through your break time, pre-prepare snacks, a vase of flowers to admire or a pillow to rest your head.
+Have a favorite book, newspaper, or magazine to hand so you’re less tempted to scroll through your break time, pre-prepare snacks, a vase of flowers to admire, or a pillow to rest your head.

 Work in your yoga pants

 …and your sneakers.
-Work in your sports gear so there’s no excuse for procrastination when the notification pops up to say it’s time for your run.
+Work in your athleisure wear so there’s no excuse for procrastination when the notification pops up to say it’s time for your walk.
+Even better, walk during your next team huddle.
 Shut that laptop lid and off you go!

 Take a virtual coffee break

 Missing your work BFF?
-Use apps like Zoom or Google Hangouts to set up a daily virtual coffee break with a colleague or colleagues who are also working remotely.
+Use apps like Zoom or Google Hangouts to set up a daily virtual coffee break with a coworker or three who are also working remotely.
 It will help you stay engaged with work, avoid feelings of isolation and disconnection, and stay in the loop with WFH gossip!